dgroomes/my-software/README.md

         * "Maximize": `Ctrl + \`
 4. Clone this repository
     * First make the "repos" directory with `mkdir -p ~/repos/personal`
-    * `cd ~/repos/personal && git clone https://github.com/dgroomes/my-config.git`
+    * `cd ~/repos/personal && git clone https://github.com/dgroomes/my-software.git`
-    * Finally, move to this directory because many of the later setup steps assume you are in this directory because they use relatives paths: `cd my-config`
+    * Finally, move to this directory because many of the later setup steps assume you are in this directory because they use relatives paths: `cd my-software`
 5. Install iTerm2 <https://iterm2.com/downloads.html>.
 Configure it with my configuration:
     * Create the iTerm config directory with  `mkdir -p ~/.config/iterm2`
     * Copy the plist file with `cp iterm2/com.googlecode.iterm2.plist ~/.config/iterm2/com.googlecode.iterm2.plist`